hazel-group/hazel-group.github.io/src/content/docs/latest/en/plugins/traffic/key-rate-limit.md

 ---
 title:  Rate limiting based on Key
 keywords: [higress, rate limit]
-description: Key rate limiting plug-in configuration reference
+description: Key rate limiting plug-in implements a rate-limiting function based on specific key-values.
+The key-values may come from URL parameters or HTTP headers.
 ---

 ## Description